What Is a Good GMAT Score?

 Analytical Writing Assessment 0 to 6 Based on an average of two scores assigned by two readers, and reported in increments of 0.5 points.

-Before taking the GMAT, do some goal setting.
+Before taking the GMAT, think about your career goals.
 What type of program do you want to attend to achieve your business objectives?
 Does the MBA program’s affordability factor into your decision-making process?
+Do you have the potential time and money required to train up to earn a truly lofty GMAT score?

 Researching Average Scores

-The easiest way to do this is to log on to the school’s MBA class profile web page, which may give you all sorts of information, from the average GMAT test score to the number of applicants versus the number of enrolled students to demographic information.
+The easiest way to do this is to log on to the school’s MBA class profile web page, which may give you all sorts of information.
+You’ll likely find everything from the average GMAT test score to the number of applicants versus the number of enrolled students to demographic information.

-For example, an MBA program with a focus in data science might scrutinize your quantitative score more than other programs.
+For example, an MBA program with a focus in data science might zero in on your quantitative score more than other programs.
 Reach out to school admissions offices to find out if they give special weight to a particular score section.

 Knowing the average scores of your target program can help you understand how competitive your score needs to be.